-If you respond N and accept the default values, the Tape Build program will use its own values for the following items:

-- \ The volume name of the disk being built, using the current volume name of the disk if it has one.
-The name SYSTEM is used if the volume currently has no name. - \ The standard IDS default for medium testing level. - \ The standard INV defaults for the physical record size, the number of VCATALOG (volume directory) entries, and the hardware interleaving factor while initializing the disk being built.
-These defaults are based on the type of disk being initialized. - \ A bad track map, allowing you to enter none as the disk is initialized.

 At this point, remove the write protection from the target drive.
+Answer N to this question if you do not want to make changes.
+If you respond N, accepting the default values, the Tape Build program uses its own values for the following items:

+- \ The volume name of the disk being built.
+The program assigns the current volume name of the disk if it has one.
+The name SYSTEM is assigned if the volume currently has no name. - \ The standard Initialize Disk Surface (IDS) command default for medium testing level. - \ The standard INV defaults for the physical record size, the number of VCATALOG (volume directory) entries, and the hardware interleaving factor.
+The program uses these defaults while initializing the disk being built.
+These defaults are based on the type of disk being initialized. - \ A bad track map, not allowing you to enter any as the disk is initialized.

-Answer N to this question if do not want to make any changes.
-Answer Y if you want to make any changes to the items in the preceding list as the build proceeds.
-If you answer Y, the build utility assumes that you know exactly what responses to give for the questions that follow; there are few chances for retrying answers to questions.
+Answer Y to the question DO YOU WANT TO CHANGE ANY DEFAULT VALUES? if you want to make any changes to the items in the preceding list as the build proceeds.
+If you answer Y, the build utility assumes that you know exactly what responses to give for the questions that follow; there are few chances to alter answers to questions.